ykmnkmi/jinja.dart/README.md

 ----
 Why is this [hack][hack] used?

-In the final version for the production version, templates will be generated and the render function will have named parameters that are used in the template code
+In the final version for the production version, templates will be generated and the render function will have named parameters that are used in the template code.

 Second option, create new packages:
   - jinja_core - core, filters, tests, utils